mcellteam/mcell/libmcell/documentation/file_formats.rst

    sb@PM 2 0.5 -0.0639481536 0.170722492 1 0 0
    sb@PM 3 0.307013747 0.5 -0.174133457 -0 1 0

-In a more detail, this is how the data is encoded:
+In more detail, this is how the data is encoded:

 .. code-block:: text